New Carrollton station: Station layout

 At New Carrollton, the Northeast Corridor consists of three tracks.
 The westernmost two tracks (Tracks 2 and 3) have an island platform between them, with Track 1 having no platform.
-To the east of the Amtrak platform is the Metro platform, serving the Orange Line.
+To the east of the Amtrak platform is the Metro platform, serving the Orange and Silver Lines.
 Bus loops and parking lots are located on both sides of the rail line.

-The station has entrances at Harkins Road and Ellin Road, and Garden City Drive near U.S. Route 50, and Exit 19 on Interstate 495.
+The station has entrances at Harkins Road and Ellin Road, and Garden City Drive near U.S. Route 50, and Exit 19 on Interstate 95/Interstate 495.

 Long-term plans for the New Carrollton station include adding a second island platform (providing access to Track 1) and adding a fourth track.